This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Arterial line: An arterial line is a tube that is placed into an artery (blood vessel), usually in the wrist or groin.
 The groin is the area where your abdomen meets your upper leg.
 An arterial line may be used for measuring your blood pressure or for taking blood.

 - Central venous line: A central line is an IV catheter or tube.
 It is put into a large vein (blood vessel) near your collarbone, in your neck, or in your groin.
 You may need a central line to receive medicines or IV fluids, or to have blood samples taken.
-The central line may be used to help caregivers monitor your condition during and after surgery.
+The central line may be used to help healthcare providers monitor your condition during and after surgery.

 You will lie on a hard movable x-ray bed.
 You may be given medicine in your IV to help you relax.
 The hair in this area may also need to be removed.
 You will receive anesthesia: